shapelets/khiva/doc/sphinx/source/text/data_formats.rst

 Data Formats
 ============

-tsfresh offers three different options to specify the time series data to be used in the :func:`tsfresh.extract_features` function (and all utility functions that expect a time series, e.g. the :func:`tsfresh.utilities.dataframe_functions.roll_time_series` function).
+TSA offers three different options to specify the time series data.

-Irrespective of the input format, tsfresh will always return the calculated features in the same output format described below.

 All three input format options consist of :class:`pandas.DataFrame` objects.
 There are four important column types that make up those DataFrames.
 Each will be described with an example from the robot failures dataset (see :ref:`quick-start-label`).